 Getting Started Tutorial#

-This example uses the ResNet-50 model from PyTorch Hub to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI.
+This tutorial uses a fine-tuned version of the ResNet model (using the CIFAR-10 dataset) to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI Software.
+The tutorial features deployment using both Python and C++ ONNX runtime code.

 The source code files can be downloaded from this link.
-Alternatively, you can clone the RyzenAI-SW repo and change the directory into the tutorial code directory.
+Alternatively, you can clone the RyzenAI-SW repo and change the directory into “tutorial”.

 git clone https://github.com/amd/RyzenAI-SW.git